Enquire

 Sri Thirukoneswaram Kovil Temple

 The revered Kovil believed to have origins dating back to 400 BC, is a testament to Sri Lanka's rich Hindu heritage.
-Nestled within the historic confines of Fort Frederick in Trincomalee, this sacred site offers a harmonious blend of island culture amidst European influences.
+Nestled within the historic confines of Fort Frederick in Trincomalee, this sacred site offers a harmonious blend of island culture and European influences.
 As one of the Pancha Ishwaram or five abodes of Lord Shiva, the temple holds immense significance in Hindu belief, symbolising centuries of devotion and reverence.

 Velgam Viharya

 Archaeological revelations unveil the temple’s multifaceted past, indicating its former identity as ‘Nanatar Kovil,’ a sanctuary for Hindu rituals, as evidenced by Tamil inscriptions on weathered stone slabs.
 The remnants reveal a complex tapestry of historical layers, including brick dagobas, sentinel stones, vestiges of image houses, and ornate moonstones.
-Notably reminiscent of the Polonnaruwa Vatadage, the temple’s architectural layout features multiple entrances leading into its sacred precincts, offering visitors a glimpse into the cultural fusion that defined ancient Sri Lanka.
+Notably reminiscent of the Polonnaruwa Vatadage, the temple’s architectural layout features multiple entrances leading into its sacred precincts, offering visitors a glimpse into the cultural fusion that characterised ancient Sri Lanka.

 Nilaveli Beach